Lloyd’s unique capital structure provides excellent financial security to policyholders and capital efficiency for members.

 Each member, whether corporate or individual, must provide capital to support its underwriting at Lloyd's.
 In accordance with the FSA regime, each managing agent produces an Individual Capital Assessment (ICA) stating how much capital it requires to cover its underlying business risks at a 99.5% confidence level.

 The Corporation reviews each syndicate's ICA to assess the adequacy of the proposed capital level.
 When agreed, each ICA is then 'uplifted' by 35% to ensure capital is in place to support Lloyd's ratings and financial strength.
 This uplifted ICA, known as the syndicate's Economic Capital Assessment, is used to determine the level of capital required by the syndicate's members to support their underwriting.
 The capital is held in trust as readily realisable assets and can be used to meet any Lloyd's insurance liabilities of that member but not the liabilities of other members.

 Third link - Central assets

-The Corporation’s current target for unencumbered central assets is a minimum of £1,700m.
-Members’ contributions to the Central Fund remain at 0.5% of gross written premiums for 2010.
+The Corporation’s current target for unencumbered central assets is that they should be at least 250% of the Society's ICA on a business as usual basis.
+Members’ contributions to the Central Fund remain at 0.5% of gross written premiums for 2013.
 The Council of Lloyd’s regularly reviews the central assets target and the level of contributions in light of the current financial position and forecast needs, and will adjust the contribution levels as required.